 2021: Department of planning, industry and environment publicly exhibits SSP Study and invites community and stakeholder feedback.

-50,000 square metres of net lettable floorspace will be available as affordable work space for start-ups and early-stage companies
+50,000sq m of net lettable floorspace will be available as affordable work space for start-ups and early-stage companies

 100 new scale-up companies